H. J. Goetzman

+Henry Jacob Goetzman (May 10, 1864 – after 1904) was an American photographer best known for documenting the Klondike Gold Rush.

-Henry Jacob Goetzman (born May 10, 1864, in Rochester, New York) was an American photographer that had a photographic studio with his wife in Dawson City in the Yukon Territory, Canada during the end of the 19th and early 20th centuries during the Klondike Gold Rush.
+Goetzman was in Rochester, New York and lived in Dawson City in Canada's Yukon Territory during the end of the 19th and early 20th centuries.
 The studio he established in Dawson City lasted from 1898 to 1904.
 Goetzman's wife Mary W. and daughter Edith were involved in his business.
 Edith attended Snell Seminary in California and Mary Goetzman sent her letters on birchbark.

-Collections

-Orbis Cascade Alliance has a collection of his work.

-Yale University's photo collection includes photographs credited to M.W.
-Goetzman that show the store and equipment being sold as well as photographic portraits believed to be of Mary, likely by Henry.

-William E. Meed collected the Goetzmans' work along with photographs from other Yukon Gold Rush era photographers.
+His work has been collected by the Orbis Cascade Alliance.